 Step 2: Add meat and sear until it’s lightly browned, about 5-6 minutes.

-Step 3: Reduce heat to medium-low and add paprika, ground caraway seeds, salt, black pepper, celery root, parsnip, minced garlic, and the small bits of tomato and yellow pepper.
-Add 2 ¼ liters (2.3 quarts) water or stock (and wine, if you’re using it) to cover them.
+Step 3: Reduce heat to medium-low and add paprika, ground caraway seeds, salt, black pepper, carrots, celery root, parsnip, kohlrabi, minced garlic, and the small bits of tomato and yellow pepper.
+Add 2 ½ liters (2.6 quarts) water or stock (and wine, if you’re using it) to cover them.
 Place lid on pot and let it cook at a low simmer until beef is very tender, about 2 ½ hours.

 Step 4: In the meantime, prepare the dumplings (csipetke) by mixing egg, flour, and pinch of salt.
 Knead them into a firm dough (add more flour if needed), then let it rest.

 Step 6: In the meantime, add dumplings (csipetke) by pinching small pieces off the dough and tossing them into the soup.
 Yes, it’s a little tedious.
 Dumplings are ready when they rise to the top, about 2-3 minutes.

 Step 7: Mix in chopped parsley (retain a bit for garnish).
-Taste for salt and add more if needed.
-Discard the celery and parsnip pieces from the soup as they've released their flavor.
+Taste for salt and pepper, and add more if needed.
+Discard the celery, parsnip, and kohlrabi pieces from the soup as they've released their flavor.
 Serve the goulash in soup bowls with a drizzle of parsley on top and slices of crusty bread and hot paprika paste on the side.

 Words of advice